 Corner of Union Drive and Sheldon Avenue on the ISU campus

-Dean of Students Office: The office staff can assist a student in filing formal complaints or, if the student is not ready to file a formal complaint, the staff can work with him or her to address concerns over housing, class assignments or schedules, leaves of absence, withdrawal or other academic concerns.
+Dean of Students Office: The office staff can assist a student in filing a report or, if the student is not ready to file a report, the staff can work with him or her to address concerns over housing, class assignments or schedules, leaves of absence, withdrawal or other academic concerns.
 The office staff can also assist the student in notifying ISU Police or local law enforcement, if the student so requests, or referring the student to resources such as counseling or a confidential advocate.

 Contact information: www.dso.iastate.edu/

 Office of Equal Opportunity: EO staff can discuss concerns over sexual harassment and options for students, and can assist in filing a complaint under university policy.

 Contact information: http://www.eoc.iastate.edu/

 Title IX Coordinator: The university has designated Robinette Kelley, director of the Office of Equal Opportunity, as the Title IX Coordinator to ensure Title IX compliance for the entire campus.
 Because sexual assault is considered to be a severe form of sexual harassment, an alleged victim may wish to file a sexual harassment compliant with the Title IX Coordinator.
 The Title IX Coordinator is responsible for ensuring a non-discriminatory campus environment that is free from harassment.
 Questions or concerns may be directed to 515-294-7612, or in person at 3350 Beardshear Hall, Ames, IA 50011.

 - Dawn Bratsch-Prince, Associate Provost, 515-294-6410